 All the benefits of Gold membership

+This system would encourage virtually every supporter to join the membership scheme, because even at the basic ‘Bronze’ level, the cost of membership pays for itself just by attending one free game.
 So no supporter would have any excuse for not joining the membership scheme, even if they only join at the Bronze level.

 The database could also be used (assuming relevant opt-in customer consent is obtained within the Data Protection Act 1998) for the Club to send out relevant third-party offers.
 Local businesses might want to give special discounts to supporters on a whole range of goods and services.
 For example local restaurants and takeaways may offer a match-day discount to Club members.

-the Club because the third-party suppliers would pay a fee to be able to make
+This would generate more revenue for the Club because the third-party suppliers would pay a fee to be able to make this offer to Club members.

-greatly increase customer loyalty for Lincoln City FC, plus add numerous additional marketing and income-generation benefits.
+I believe this membership system would greatly increase customer loyalty for Lincoln City FC, plus add numerous additional marketing and income-generation benefits.

 This is just a brief outline of my plan.
 I would be very happy to speak to any Director of the Club if they wish to discuss my ideas in more detail.